Christian Walker Player Props: Diamondbacks vs. Phillies

-Christian Walker -- hitting .350 in his past 10 games -- will be in action for the Arizona Diamondbacks against the Philadelphia Phillies, with Ranger Suarez on the mound, on June 14 at 9:40 PM ET.
+Christian Walker and his .391 on-base percentage over his past 10 games (63 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Philadelphia Phillies and Aaron Nola on June 15 at 3:40 PM ET.

-In his previous game, he reached base in all four of his plate appearances (4-for-4 with two doubles and an RBI) against the Phillies.
+He collected three RBI (going 1-for-3 with a home run and two walks) in his previous game against the Phillies.

 Christian Walker Game Info & Props vs. the Phillies